 Muizenberg Peak can be accessed via stone steps on Boyes Drive above Muizenberg, or Silvermine Nature Reserve on Ou Kaapseweg.
 The Peak is 507m high.

 The Sentinel is Hout Bay’s most famous mountain and looks out over the venue for South Africa’s Big Wave Surfing spot, ‘Dungeons’.
 A 20-minute walk around the foot of The Sentinel will get you close enough to see and hear these monstrous swells crashing out at sea.

 Table Mountain can be accessed from the Cape Town side via Platteklip Gorge (starting from Tafelberg Road) and the Pipe Track (starting from Kloof Nek).
 Other popular routes are Nursery Ravine and Skeleton Gorge.

 Tokai Forest is a Pine and Gum forest with arboretum (living tree museum).
 A steep walk will take you to Elephant’s Eye Cave on Constantiaberg.
 Once there, the panoramic views are spectacular.

 Lion’s Head is a beautiful walk through mountain fynbos with silver trees to the top (669m high).
 Access to the steep section at the top is facilitated by steel ladders.

-Silvermine River Trail is a small, pleasant daily trail which has 150 bird and 22 mammal species recorded.
+Silvermine River Trail is a small, pleasant trail which has 150 bird and 22 mammal species recorded.
 Accessible through the South side of the Silvermine estuary at the bridge on Main Road (M4).

 Silvermine Nature Reserve offers various hiking trails: On the eastern side there is Silvermine river and waterfall.
 On the western side there is access to Elephants Eye Cave, Tokai lookout, Hout Bay view site and Noordhoek Ridge lookout.
 Here there are also shady picnic sites.